-See nearby Downtown Bozeman, which is a short drive from Montana State University and features dozens of restaurants, bars, and pubs that provide a host of cuisine options.
+See nearby Downtown Bozeman, a short drive from Montana State University and features dozens of restaurants, bars, and pubs that provide various cuisine options.
 The area is also home to unique shops, art galleries, and experiences that can be enjoyed during an evening getaway or for a full-day outing.

 Check out the Montana Science Center.
 The science center is an amazing, family-friendly destination that will keep everyone learning and playing for hours!
 Popular exhibits include the 125-gallon Montana fish tank, the Universe, Dangerous Nature, and Physics Place.

 The science center also offers the STEAMlab, where kids can engage in hands-on science, engineering, coding, and robotics programs.
 If this sounds like the area for you, here are the best accommodations in the Montana State University area:

-- Best Budget Hotel in the MSU area – Sapphire Motel
+- Budget Hotel in the MSU area – Sapphire Motel

-- Best Mid-Range Hotel in the MSU area – RSVP Hotel
+- Mid-Range Hotel in the MSU area – RSVP Hotel

-- Best Luxury Hotel in the MSU area – Element Bozeman
+- Luxury Hotel in the MSU area – Element Bozeman

-See Related: Fun & Best Things to Do in Paradise Valley, Montana
+See Related: Things to Do in Paradise Valley

 3. Near I-90 and 7th Avenue

 The average nightly price of hotels in the area depends upon the season and which hotel class you choose.
 Several parks, museums, and other historical sites make this neighborhood a great place to stay.
 If you’re in the area, here are the best things to see around I90 and 7th Avenue in Bozeman.

 If you’re a history buff who enjoys seeing jail cells and hanging gallows, Gallatin History Museum is the place for you!
 With many permanent exhibits, a photo archive, a research library, and a bookstore, the Gallatin History Museum is an amazing spot to learn about life in the early days of Southwest Montana.

 Enjoy a picnic at Walton Homestead Park.
 In addition to picnic tables and shelters, this lovely park provides a playground, a beautiful grass area, and even a place for dogs to play, all surrounded by the picturesque Montana scenery!